-As your jaw will be numb for about 3 hours post surgery with the wound still fresh, it is advised to eat and drink sufficiently before the surgery as eating and drinking after may be difficult.
-Make sure to brush your teeth well as this reduces your chances of infection during surgery.
+As your jaw will be numb for about 3 hours post-surgery with the wound still fresh, it is advised to eat and drink sufficiently before the surgery as eating and drinking after may be difficult.
+Make sure to brush your teeth well as this reduces your chances of infection during a wisdom teeth removal surgery.

-During the surgery, the dentist will make an incision and lift the gums to access the wisdom tooth and surrounding bone.
+During the wisdom tooth removal surgery, the dentist will make an incision and lift the gums to access the wisdom tooth and surrounding bone.
 The tooth is sectioned and removed.
 Thereafter, the dentist will stitch the gums back into their original position.

 Doing the above may dislodge the blood clot and give rise to a painful condition known as a dry socket.
 A stable blood clot helps to speed up the healing process.

 Wisdom teeth that are fully erupted, functional and accessible for cleaning do not need to be removed.
 However, if there already is a problem with your wisdom teeth or if they are positioned in a way that predisposes them to problems in the future, it is advisable to remove them.
 As with all procedures, your dentist will weigh the costs and benefits between removing and keeping your wisdom teeth to ensure the best for your dental health.